 Thousands of people in the United Kingdom suffer from back and neck pain each year.
-In fact, according to the Office for National Statistics, back and neck discomfort accounts for 31 million lost work days.
+In fact, according to the Office for National Statistics, back and neck discomfort accounts for 31 million lost workdays.
 There are lots of things that can cause back and neck pain, but one of them is a poor sleep surface.
-The wrong bed can lead to throbbing, soreness, stiffness, and wide-spread aches.
+The wrong bed can lead to throbbing, soreness, stiffness, and widespread aches.
 If one of the following is true, the problem may be a bad mattress.

 Back Pain Occurs in the Morning and Dissipates Quickly

 One of the telltale signs that a person's back pain is at least partially related to a bad sleeping surface is the timing of his or her pain.
-If back pain occurs most often in the morning, and goes away after being up an active for 15 to 30 minutes, it's likely the mattress is to blame.
+If back pain occurs most often in the morning and goes away after being up and active for 15 to 30 minutes, it's likely the mattress is to blame.
 Another sign a bad bed may be contributing to pain is mild stiffness; if stretching for a few minutes in the morning is effective in relieving the symptoms, it may be time to consider a new bed.